Angle Bendhard

 I have never entered your condo illegally.

-As you know, I have a number of listening devices, including a stethoscope that I use to locate running water.
-Wayward water originates when the rain roof drains fail or when a pipe bursts within a wall.
+As you know, I maintain a number of listening devices, including a stethoscope, which I use to detect the presence of running water.
+Wayward water originates when roof drains fail or when pipes burst within walls.
+It does not announce itself politely.

 Here are the facts of Friday.